asoffer/Icarus/README.md

 # Icarus

 Icarus is an experimental general-purpose programming language, designed to be fast to compile, fast to run, and easy to migrate.
+Learn more [here](https://asoffer.github.io/Icarus).

 ## Building Icarus from Source